 - AbilityJOBS - 100% of posted jobs are from employers specifically seeking to hire people with disabilities.

-- Our Ability - Our Ability, Inc. and Microsoft Corporation have partnered to use AI technology to create accessible and inclusive technology for the employment of people with disabilities.
+- Our Ability - Our Ability, Inc. uses AI technology to create accessible and inclusive technology for the employment of people with disabilities.

 - Federal Government Employment for People with Disabilities